ShabaniLab/TQC-Braiding-Nanowire/README.md

 1. This is the basic implementation, so some of the rules haven't been included in the algorithm.
 These are rules 3 and 7.

-2. The output, for the given braiding sequence, is of the format:
+2. The output, for the given braiding sequence, is displayed below:
 ```
 Braiding particles (3, 4)
 4,c'-x2-m